Updated April 2026

 Myth #2: Checking Your Credit Score Hurts It

 The reality: Checking your own score is a "soft inquiry" and has zero impact.
-When you apply for a mortgage, that's a "hard inquiry" — and yes, it can ding your score by a few points temporarily.
-But here's the key: all mortgage inquiries within a 45-day window count as a single inquiry.
+When you apply for a mortgage, that's a "hard inquiry" - and yes, it can ding your score by a few points temporarily.
+But here's the key: as the CFPB explains, all mortgage inquiries within a 45-day window count as a single inquiry.
 So shopping around for rates doesn't hurt you.

 Myth #3: Paying Off All Your Debt Before Applying Is Always Smart